Energy-time entanglement, Elements of Reality, and Local Realism: Path Realism

-One may attempt to argue for path realism by bringing in properties from classical physics into the picture \cite{Franson00}, which would make models like that in Fig.~\ref{fig:3} inconsistent.
+One may attempt to argue for path realism by bringing in properties from classical physics into the picture~\cite{Franson00}, which would make models like that in figure\nobreakspace \ref {fig:lhv} inconsistent.
 However, the question at hand is not if an experiment like the above can be described within classical physics; there is no doubt that this is not possible.
 Instead, the question is whether the quantum-mechanical model can be considered complete.
 It is entirely possible that our classical intuition fails us, while quantum mechanics still can be completed.
 The discussion on EPR-Bell arguments is an attempt to find precisely what minimal requirements are needed to give a contradiction with quantum predictions.
-This question cannot be answered if the model is required to obey the complicated requirements from classical physics.
+This question cannot be answered if the model is required to obey some complicated requirements from classical physics.

-Another argument for path realism \cite{Franson09} would be to appeal to local prediction, rather than prediction from the remote site as EPR do.
-By measuring in one path and finding the photon there, one can predict that it is not present in the other.
-Locality and spacelike separation between the paths could then be used as support for path realism, and one could even attempt to extend the notion of reality \cite{Franson09} by changing ``without in any way disturbing a system'' into ``spacelike separation.''
-The reason for this modification would be that using EPR requires that a photon---when detected in one path---is a different undisturbed system when predicted not to be present in the other path, which is clearly not the case.
+Another argument for path realism~\cite{Franson09} would be to appeal to local prediction rather than prediction from the remote site as EPR do.
+By measuring in one path and finding the photon there it is possible to predict that it is not present in the other.
+Locality and spacelike separation between the paths could then be used as support for path realism, and one could even attempt to extend the notion of reality~\cite{Franson09} by changing \enquote{without in any way disturbing a system} into \enquote{spacelike separation}.
+This is a large modification of EPR elements of reality because EPR requires that a photon---when detected in one path---is a different undisturbed system when predicted not to be present in the other path, which is clearly not the case.
 It is true that finding the photon in one position enables a prediction that it is not anywhere else.
 But this cannot be used as evidence of an underlying realist model.
 Prediction of properties of \emph{one system} immediately after measurement merely suggests that the measurement is repeatable.